-Students are expected to have reached "Entry-Level Performance" on the CPI for all 18 performance criteria prior to the culmination of their terminal clinical education experience in year three, semester 9.
+Students are expected to have reached "Entry-Level Performance" on the CPI for all performance criteria prior to the culmination of their terminal clinical education experience.
 In order for students to move through the clinical education curriculum, there is an expected progression of the CPI performance criteria that shows students are making satisfactory progress towards entry-level.
-As stated in the clinical education experience syllabi, the final grade of each course is determined by the DCE/ADCE which includes but is not limited to meeting certain CPI criteria for each experience.
+The final grade of each course is determined by the DCE/ADCE which includes but is not limited to meeting CPI criteria for each experience.

-By the end of the ten weeks in PHYT 6150 Professional Education I students are required to have 100% of the CPI criteria at or above "Advanced Beginner Performance" and receive 14 out of 18 CPI criteria at or above "Intermediate Performance".
-Students are also required to have no "significant concerns" on criteria 1, 2, 3, 4, and 7.
+By the end of the six weeks in PHYT 6150 Professional Education I students are required to have 100% of the CPI criteria at or above "Advanced Beginner Performance.".
+Students are also required to have no safety concerns.

-By the end of the six weeks in PHYT 6250 Professional Education II, students are required to have 100% of the CPI criteria at or above "Intermediate Performance" and receive 14 out of 18 CPI criteria at or above "Advanced Intermediate Performance".
-Students are also required to have no "significant concerns" on criteria 1, 2, 3, 4, and 7.
+By the end of the six weeks in PHYT 6250 Professional Education II, students are required to have 100% of the CPI criteria at or above "Intermediate Performance."
+Students are also required to have no safety concerns.

-By the end of the ten weeks in PHYT 6350 Professional Education III, students are required to have 100% of the CPI criteria at or above "Entry Level Performance".
-Students are also required to have no "significant concerns" on criteria 1, 2, 3, 4, and 7.
+By the end of the ten weeks in PHYT 6350 Professional Education III, students are required to have 100% of the CPI criteria at or above "Advanced Intermediatee".
+Students are also required to have no safety concerns.

-By the end of the ten weeks in PHYT 6550 Professional Education IV, students are required to have 100% of the CPI criteria at or above "Entry Level Performance".
-Students are also required to have no "significant concerns' on criteria 1, 2, 3, 4, and 7.
+By the end of the ten weeks in PHYT 6550 Professional Education IV, students are required to have 100% of the CPI criteria at or above "Entry-Level Performance".
+Students are also required to have no safety concerns.